 January 20th: CLOSED in observance of Martin Luther King, Jr. Day

 January 29th, 4:15 pm: Library board meeting.
 Public is welcome to attend.

 January 1st-January 31st: Buy a bag of books from our used book sale for $1.

 Download eBooks and Audiobooks from your device using your library card!

 1) Go to: montana.overdrive.com

 2) Select Harlem Public Library from the list of libraries.

 If you have any questions or need your library card number, please give us a call!

-May: Read a book about music
+March: Read a book about religion

-November: Read a book set in Montana
+November: Read a book about politics